-Seeing the universe as made of matter, energy and information, all interacting; trying to understand how they interact, building and testing explanatory theories, and using that understanding in many fields of study:

-understanding evolution, understanding learning, understanding emotions, understanding education, understanding the economy, understanding ecosystems, ... all in terms of their information processing mechanisms and functionality.
+Seeing the universe as made of matter, energy and information, all interacting; trying to understand how they interact, building and testing explanatory theories, and applying them in many fields of study: understanding evolution, understanding learning, understanding emotions, understanding education, understanding the economy, understanding ecosystems, ... all in terms of their information processing mechanisms and functionality.

-• Who needs it?
+Who needs it?